kyle-sutherland/VoxInput/README.md

    go build -o voxinput
    ```

-3. Ensure `dotool` is installed on your system and it can make key presses.
+3. Ensure `ydotool` is installed on your system and the `ydotoold` daemon is running.

 4. It makes sense to bind the `record` and `write` commands to keys using your window manager.
 For instance in my Sway config I have the following